 A lot of brands across industries are monitoring their customers’ technical footprint.
-This gives them an idea about the demographics of the users, their choices and even gives you an insight into their behavior.
-If you have an online presence and interact with your customers through an online portal, it would be important to monitor the activity on all these forums.
+This gives them an idea about the demographics of the users, their choices, and even gives you an insight into their behavior.
+If you have an online presence and interact with your customers through an online portal, it would be important to monitor all these forums’ activity.
 You should be able to compare the performance of your website and your app if possible.

 While the above are just examples of the many data points you can obtain from your customer and the many things you can do with all of it, the actual possibilities are endless.
-If used creatively, you can use your customer data for not only your online strategies but also for your offline presence.
+If used creatively, you can use your customer data for your online strategies and your offline presence.

-How do brands use this customer data to improve customer sentiment?
+How do brands use this customer data to improve consumer experience?